 If you sincerely believe and pray to God like that, you enter the narrow way, which is the way of joy and peace with God.

 Jesus welcomes people from every tribe and nation and language.
-All who believe in him are called children of God.
+All who believe in Him are called children of God.
 They are on the narrow way, which leads to heaven.
-The people of God are like a family, all united together in the Lord Jesus.
+God's people are like a family, united in the Lord Jesus.